donheshanthaka/Price-Finder-Deep-Learning-Model/README.md

   pip install -r requirements.txt
 ```

-### Collect image data
+### 📸 Collect image data

 **Step 1:**

 *This script uses selenium webdriver module to scrape images from Google Images.*

 * Open the web_scraping_google_images.py script
-* You have to edit two feilds inside the script according to the preffered vehicle model.
+* You have to edit two fields inside the script according to the preferred vehicle model.

 `folder_name` = The name of the folder where downloaded images are saved (add iteration value at the end of the name).